 Christ possesses the authority and power to tear down every point of rebellion in our life and to set us free.
 If we will allow Him to do that we will have our part in the first resurrection from among the dead.

 Those who participate in the first resurrection from the dead can rest with Christ in the day of the great white throne judgment, while the dead are being judged from “the things that were written in the books, according to their works” (Revelation 20:12).
 If we overcome Satan, and are created in Divine love “we may have boldness in the day of judgment: because as he is, so are we in the world” (I John 4:17).

 Finally death itself and Hell will be cast into the Lake of Fire.
 “The last enemy that shall be destroyed is death” (I Corinthians 15:26).

-And whosoever was not found written in the book of life was cast into the lake of fire.
+And anyone not found written in the book of Life was cast into the lake of fire.
 (Revelation 20:15)

 This is the termination of the first creation.
 All evil and all evildoers have been destroyed.
 The Day of Judgment has been completed.
 The curtain is rising on a scene so glorious our imaginations of the present hour cannot grasp it.

 We have come now to the full manifestation of the new creation that God has created in Christ.
 All that God declared in the first chapter of Genesis concerning the creation of man has been accomplished.